-The overall aim of the provision of service is for you to receive expert supportive care by a team of multi-disciplinary professionals and volunteers to;
+The overall aim is for you to receive expert supportive care by a team of multi-disciplinary professionals and volunteers to;

 - Enable people with life limiting illnesses to live as independently as possible in their own homes and communities.